 No act, proceeding or decision of the Commission shall be invalid on the ground of any vacancy in the office of any member of the Commission or of any defect in the appointment of any member of the commission.

-[Schedule amended by No. 20 of 2000 s.
-26.]

 Notes

-1 This is a compilation of the Agricultural Produce Commission Act 1988 and includes the amendments made by the other written laws referred to in the following table 1a, 4.
+1 This reprint is a compilation as at 1 May 2009 of the Agricultural Produce Commission Act 1988 and includes the amendments made by the other written laws referred to in the following table 1a, 3.
 The table also contains information about any reprint.

 Compilation table